Free City of Danzig: Periods of independence and autonomy

 Danzig had an early history of independence.
-It was a leading player in the Prussian Confederation, which was directed against the Teutonic Monastic State of Prussia.
+It was a leading player in the Prussian Confederation, which was directed against the Monastic State of the Teutonic Knights.
 The Confederation stipulated with the Polish king, Casimir IV Jagiellon, that the Polish Crown would be invested as head of state of the western parts of Prussia (Royal Prussia).
 In contrast, Ducal Prussia remained a Polish fief.
 Danzig and other cities, such as Elbing and Thorn, financed most of the warfare and enjoyed high city autonomy.

 In 1569, when Royal Prussia's estates agreed to incorporate the region into the Polish–Lithuanian Commonwealth, the city insisted on preserving its special status.
 It defended itself through the Siege of Danzig in 1577 to protect its special privileges.
 Subsequently, it insisted on negotiating by sending emissaries directly to the Polish king.
-Danzig's location as a deep-water port where the Vistula River met the Baltic Sea had made it into one of the wealthiest cities in Europe in the 16th and 17th centuries, as grain from Poland and Ukraine was shipped down the Vistula on barges to be loaded onto ships in Danzig, where it was shipped on to western Europe.
+Danzig's location as a deep-water port where the Vistula River met the Baltic Sea had made it into one of the wealthiest cities in Europe in the 16th and 17th centuries, as grain from Poland and Ukraine was shipped down the Vistula on barge to be loaded onto ships in Danzig, where it was shipped on to western Europe.
 As many merchants shipping the grain from Danzig were Dutch and built Dutch-style houses for themselves, leading to other Danzigers imitating them, the city was thus given a distinctively Dutch appearance.
 Danzig became known as "the Amsterdam of the East", a wealthy seaport and trading crossroads that linked Western and Eastern European economies.
 Its location, where the Vistula flowed into the Baltic, led to various powers competing to rule the city.

 Although Danzig became part of the Kingdom of Prussia following the Second Partition of Poland in 1793, Prussia was subsequently conquered by Napoleon Bonaparte in 1806.
 In September 1807, Napoleon declared Danzig a semi-independent client state of the French Empire, known as the Free City of Danzig.
 It lasted seven years, until it was reincorporated into the Kingdom of Prussia in 1814, following Napoleon's defeat at the Battle of Leipzig (also known as the Battle of Nations) at the hands of a coalition that included Russia, Austria, and Prussia.